Esri/Dejavu/README.md

 ## Example

-A full example of mocked network test can be found [here](Examples/ExamplesTests/ExamplesTests.swift).
+A full example of a mocked network test can be found [here](Examples/ExamplesTests/ExamplesTests.swift).

 ## Issues